LAW 8501 Contracts I Credits: 3

 LAW 8814R Employment Law Credits: 2-3

-Survey of legal doctrines regulating the employment relationship, including the regulation of wages, hours and benefits; privacy in the workplace; workers' compensation; suits for unjust dismissal; drug and polygraph testing; and sexual harassment.
+Survey of legal doctrines regulating the employment relationship, including the regulation of wages, hours and benefits; privacy in the workplace; workers' compensation; suits for suits for wrongful termination; non-competition agreements; and unemployment compensation.
 May be offered as a seminar.

 LAW 8815 Products Liability Credits: 2-3